For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 Before you begin

-Create products and prices
+• Create products and prices]

-Set your default payment link
+• Set your default payment link

-• Set your default payment link under Paddle > Checkout > Checkout settings > Default payment link.
+Set a payment link under Paddle > Checkout > Checkout settings > Default payment link, then get it approved if you're working with the live environment.

-Use one-page checkout
+• Use one-page checkout

 You can only present saved payment methods when using one-page checkout.
 Multi-step checkouts don't support presenting saved payment methods.

-Let customers save payment methods for one-time items
+Let customers save payment methods

 This option is off by default.